Bookmark This Page || Make This My Homepage || Link To Us || Tell a Friend || Search

 The law applies to the manufacturer, importer, supplier and the customer.

-It is an offence to supply a product, which is not CE marked, regardless of where it is made.
+It is an offence to supply a product within any of the 31 countries listed above which is not CE marked, regardless of where it is made.
 Therefore the manufacturer, importer and supplier must ensure products are CE marked.

 It is also an offence to use unmarked products.
 Therefore, the purchaser must ensure products are CE marked.